deucemckenzie/site/docs/_sources/music/music_project.rst.txt

 project was much smaller in scope and related to my favorite albums of the aughts.
 I look forward to taking on that project next.

-This started as a project 98% for myself and has probably ended up being more than 99% something that no one else would ever care about.
+This started as a project 98% for myself and it has probably ended up being more than 99% something that no one else would ever care about.
 The more personal it has become, the more I have enjoyed it.
 At some point when I got far enough back from the current day, I decided to add a personal memory